tschettervictor/bsd-apps/README.md

   2. Read the insructions in each apps README file to see
      - which jail properties need to be set, if any
      - which directories need to be mounted, if you so choose
-     - which variables nedd to be set, if any
+     - which variables need to be set, if any
   3. Mount your directories and set your properties and variables as needed
      - the variables are set at the top of the app script
   4. Start the jail, fetch the script, and run it

 It is not necessary to do any mounting if you choose not to.
-It just makes it easy to rebuild jails if the needs comes up.
+It just makes it easy to rebuild jails if the need comes up.
 All jail managers have a way to set jail properties and mount directories.
 Check documentation.

 # Tips